-with a year of university courses received from an open university (with an open entrance policy) such as Athabasca University, Thompson Rivers University Open Learning (formerly BC Open University) or the University of Guelph.
+3 …with a year of university courses received from an open university (with an open entrance policy) such as Athabasca University or Thompson Rivers University Open Learning (formerly BC Open University).
 These universities do not require a high school diploma as a prerequisite for enrolling in courses.
 After the equivalent of a year’s worth of courses from one of these institutions, a student is considered to be a “university transfer” student (see sample definition of transfer student from York University), and may transfer to a conventional university on the basis of the university marks as opposed to high school marks.

-with a portfolio including home made transcripts, samples of work etc. This portfolio should, if possible, include standardized tests, letters/evaluated work from tutors or other outside sources as universities don’t always take transcripts from mom and dad!
-But even if you don’t have any “official” work to show them, there is currently one university in Ontario who administers their own testing/interview for homeschoolers and does not require proof of an academic background.
+5 …with a portfolio including home made transcripts, samples of work etc. This portfolio should, if possible, include standardized tests, letters/evaluated work from tutors or other outside sources as universities don’t always take transcripts from mom and dad!
+But even if you don’t have any “official” work to show them, there is currently one university in Ontario who administers their own testing/interview for homeschoolers and does not require proof of an academic background, the Brantford campus of Wilfred Laurier University.

-with the “Top Six” (unique to Ontario).
+6 … with the “Top Six” (unique to Ontario).
 Some Ontario universities will allow students to present just their senior year (i.e. six grade 12 credits, chosen according to program-specific prerequisites, through an accredited school, including virtual and correspondence schools) without requiring the entire 30 credits of the full diploma.
-(Note: students do not receive a high school diploma, but do qualify for university admission.)
+(Note: students do not receive a high school diploma, but may qualify for university admission at schools that recognize this admission path.)

 Still worried about getting in to university without a high school diploma?
 These final thoughts should put the issue in perspective: